Skip to main content

 Student Finance England Master's Loan

-The Loan is a contribution towards the cost of study.
+This single loan is a contribution towards the cost of study.
 It is paid directly to you, not to the University.
 You can choose to use it for tuition fees costs, or living costs, or for another cost.
-However, many students use them as a contribution towards their tuition fees.
+However, many students use it as a contribution towards their tuition fees.

-Unlike undergraduate funding there are no additional separate loans or grants available to pay course tuition fees, support children, pay childcare costs or to support other dependents.
+Unlike the funding available to students attending an undergraduate degree course, there are no additional loans or grants available to cover personal maintenance costs, pay course tuition fees, support children or other dependents or to pay childcare costs.

-The loan is not based on household income
+The Master's loan is not based on household income.

 *Advanced Learning Loans and tuition fee loans are not available for postgraduate study.